tsbinns/tsbinns.github.io/CV.md

       I am a maintainer for <a href="https://github.com/mne-tools/mne-connectivity">MNE-Connectivity</a>, a toolbox for analysing effective connectivity in electrophysiological data in the <a href="https://github.com/mne-tools/mne-python">MNE-Python</a> ecosystem with over 2,500 stars on GitHub and citations in over 4,000 peer-reviewed scientific papers.
 My contributions have involved the addition of new features, bug fixes, project maintenance, and user support, including through the Google Summer of Code programme.
 See my <a href="#MNE">OSS MNE work</a> for more information.
     </p>

-  <h3 class="CV-header"><a id="Code_Clinic_Cofounder" class="section-ID">12/2022 - Present</a></h3>
+  <h3 class="CV-header"><a id="Code_Clinic_Cofounder" class="section-ID">12/2022 - 10/2024</a></h3>
     <img class="logo" src="/assets/images/Logo-ReTune.png">
     <h4 class="CV-subheader">
       &mdash; Code Clinic, ReTune International Research Consortium, Germany<br>
       &mdash; Co-founder
     </h4>
     <p class="CV-desc">
       I co-founded the Code Clinic of the <a href="https://sfb-retune.de/">ReTune research consortium</a>, with the goal of improving the quality and openness of academic programming, a crucial step for improving the quality and reproducibility of scientific research.
-Towards this, the Code Clinic organises reviews for code being released alongside scientific publications and as open-source packages, ensuring a high-degree of code quality.
-Furthermore, we organise a pair programming scheme in which junior programmers can receive personalised feedback on their code from experienced coders, improving the overall quality of the code and teaching coding best practice principles to these novice programmers.
+Towards this, the Code Clinic organised reviews for code being released alongside scientific publications and as open-source packages, ensuring a high-degree of code quality.
+Furthermore, I organised a pair programming scheme in which junior programmers received personalised feedback on their code from experienced coders, improving the overall quality of the code and teaching coding best practice principles to these novice programmers.
     </p>

   <h3 class="CV-header"><a id="BNA_Member" class="section-ID">09/2018 - &zwj;09/2021</a></h3>